mapr/kafka-rest/docs/config.rst

   * Importance: low

 ``port``
-  Port to listen on for new connections.
+  DEPRECATED: port to listen on for new HTTP connections.
+Use listeners instead.

   * Type: int
   * Default: 8082